 Fake It Till You Make It

 While you are growing in love, fake it till you make it.
 Continue to care and nurture this little being.
 The very act of caring and nurturing helps with bonding.

 Although what you are experiencing is not terribly uncommon and you are not a beast, I strongly recommend that you find a good adoption therapist to help you through this adjustment period.
 Call your local DSS office and ask who they have worked with.
 If a therapist knowledgeable about adoption issues is not available, then just go to a good counselor who can support you through this huge life transition.

 Resources to Help with Attachment

-I don’t want to overwhelm you with resources, but I would suggest finding time to listening to one of our shows on attachment at least 3 times a week.
-I love to listen to podcasts when I’m vacuuming, gardening, and running.
+I don’t want to overwhelm you with resources, but I would suggest finding time to listening to one of our Creating a Family Radio shows on attachment at least 3 times a week.
+Subscribe on your phone and listen while you vacuum, garden, or cook.
 Start with these:

 - The Ups and Downs of Adopting a Toddler (with Mary Hopkins-Best, author of Toddler Adoption: The Weaver’s Craft)

 - The Connected Child: Bring Hope and Healing to Your Adoptive Family (with Dr. Karyn Purvis)

 - Parenting the Hurt Child / Attachment 101 (with Dr. Gregory Keck)

 - Creating Parental Attachment (with Dr. Jane Aronson)